cbessjr/liri-node-app-1/README.md

 This file is used by the app to interact with Spotify.

 ## Using the app
 There are two interfaces for the app, both leading to the same functionality.
+For a video demostration, click [here](https://drive.google.com/file/d/1WrMyf5hoYuFhEjYSWi-Y5ST3xQbY9yny/view)

 ### Traditional search